 \end{Def}

-There are many other choices of weights $\mathbf{w}$ and locally sheaves $\mathscr{E}$ on $\mathbb{P}_{\mathbf{w}}$ to produce pfaffian Calabi-Yau threefolds but it seems only these three cases yield smooth Calabi-Yau threefolds in weighted projective spaces of dimension $6$.
+There are many other choices of weights $\mathbf{w}$ and locally sheaves $\mathscr{E}$ on $\mathbb{P}_{\mathbf{w}}$ to produce pfaffian Calabi--Yau threefolds but it seems only three cases above yield smooth Calabi--Yau threefolds in weighted projective spaces of dimension $6$.